What Does Package Acceptance Pending Mean For Your Shipment

 What Does “Package Acceptance Pending” Mean?

-So, you have sent the package to USPS, and suddenly you get the notification that reads: “Shipment received, package acceptance pending.”
+So, you send the package to USPS, and suddenly, you get a notification that reads: “Shipment received, package acceptance pending.”

 If you are new to this, you must feel a little worried.
 But there’s no need to.
 This is just another notification from the United States Postal Services to keep you posted about the whereabouts of your package.